getodk/docs/odkx-src/services-using.rst

 Tables Settings
 ------------------------

-The tables specific settings modify the behavior of the ODK Tables tool.
+The tables specific settings modify the behavior of the ODK-X Tables tool.
 These settings will not be synchronized with the server.

   1. Open Services.
 Press the Action Button (:guilabel:`⋮`)